 Leading level cities and regions have a special position in the UN Global Compact – Cities Programme international network.

-- the implementation of a multi partner sustainable urban development project/s.
+- the implementation of multi partner sustainable urban development project/s.

-Benefits of the Leading City Multi Partner Approach to Sustainable Urban Development
+Supported process for the development of Multi Partner Sustainable Urban Development projects

 - a process and support for engagement across sectors to create collaborative opportunities with ‘non-traditional’ partners to address critical issues in innovative ways